*** New 30/10/17 twelve blog e-books – see below ***

 Welcome to this, the home page of my website.

 I update this website regularly (all pages), especially the blog.
-I don’t maintain a regular e-distribution to notify folk of updates although you can sign up to get notifications each time I post.
-I maintain distribution lists e.g. community, Christian, councillor and homeless and send emails to these from time to time.
-I also regularly post on my Facebook page (I do respond to Friend requests), and announce whenever I add new material to my website.
-I am happy to engage respectfully with website visitors.
+I regularly post on my Facebook page (I respond to Friend requests), announcing when I add new material to my website.
+I engage respectfully and relevantly with website visitors as time etc. allows.

 The purpose of this particular page is to provide links to my writings over many years that are freely available as downloadable PDF files.